 - That the first Eanes PTA was formed in 1934?
 Activities included the establishment of a daily hot lunch program (cornbread and beans), the digging of a water well - and an annual bingo night!

 - The current music building dates back to 1937?
-The "rock schoolhouse" replaced the dilapidated frame house built forty years earlier.
+The "rock schoolhouse" replaced a dilapidated frame house built forty years earlier.
 It had two large classrooms, one with a small stage.
 First through Third Graders were taught in one room; Fourth through Sixth Graders in the other.
 The building also had indoor bathrooms with hot and cold running water.
 The hot water proved to be particularly useful: teachers rigged up shower stalls, with curtains made out of sheets and brought soap and towels to school so that the school children could get clean before school.
 (Many children had never had a hot bath!)

 - The school children of the 30's and 40's loved to visit Beard's Store after school?
-The little store, at the corner of Bee Cave Road and the dirt lane that would become Westlake Drive, sold hamburgers, homemade tamales, beer and soda water.
+The little store, at the corner of Bee Cave Road and the dirt lane that would become Westlake Drive, sold hamburgers, homemade tamales, beer and soda.
 Its kindly owner, "Pop" Beard, doled out free candy to all of the kids when they stopped by.
 Along with the Eanes School and Chapel, Beard's Store was a social center of the community.

 - The large cement letters at the front of the school have been there since the 50's?
 They were created and placed there by schoolboard member, Fred Bulian.
 The Bulian family operated a prosperous dairy farm in the Eanes area for many years.
 (Their 175 acre property was located on what is now the Randall's shopping center, Las Lomas and the Westwood Terrace neighborhood.)